wechaty/docusaurus/docusaurus/docs/what-is-wechaty.md

 ## Mission

-Our mission is to Make it easy for developers to build Chatbots using WeChaty
+Our mission is to make it easy for developers to build Chatbots using WeChaty.